MukhoTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-git push => it is used to push changes remotly ls => display the content of the directory cd => it will always put the user in their home directory
+git push => it is used to push changes remotly ls => display the content of the directory cd => it will always put the user in their home directory ls -la => Display current directory contents in a long format